yushiangfu/study-notes/b0-process.md

 ## <a name="priority-and-class"></a> Priority and Class

-More or less, we have the experience of boosting a task's priority and hope it's especially taken care of by the system.
+To optimize a task's priority and ensure it receives special attention from the system, we have the flexibility to adjust its nice value or even its scheduling class.
-Aside from priority, tasks are also governed by a scheduling class that determines how they interact with sub-queues within the run queue.
+The scheduling class determines how tasks interact with sub-queues within the run queue.
-The classes are sorted by priority and listed below in descending order:
+Here are the available scheduling classes, listed in descending order of priority:

-- Stop class
-  - It's for the kernel.
-Only one kthread exists, is part of the load balance function, and helps with task migration.
+- Stop class: This class is dedicated to the kernel and consists of a single kthread responsible for load balancing and task migration.
-- Deadline class
-  - It's for the user.
-Either we can't promote tasks to this class, or they are guaranteed to be run by the specified deadline.
-- Real-time class
-  - It's for the user.
-Not as timely as the deadline class is, but every task still runs before other regular tasks.
-- Fair class
+- Deadline class: This class is designed for user tasks that have specific execution deadlines and require guaranteed completion within the specified timeframe.
+- Real-time class: User tasks in this class are prioritized over regular tasks but do not have strict deadlines like those in the deadline class.
-  - It's for the user.
-Most tasks fall into this category and are promised to shine sooner or later if no other active task in the higher classes.
+- Fair class: The majority of tasks fall into this category.
+Tasks in the fair class have the opportunity to run at some point, as long as there are no active tasks in higher priority classes.
-- Idle class
-  - It's for the kernel.
-Only one kthread exists and makes full use of power saving mechanism, given there's nothing else worth doing.
+- Idle class: This class is designed for power-saving purposes.
+It consists of a single kthread that maximizes power-saving mechanisms when there are no other tasks of higher importance.

+By carefully assigning tasks to the appropriate scheduling class, we can effectively control their priority and ensure that they receive the desired level of attention from the system.

 <p align="center"><img src="images/process/priority-and-class.png" /></p>

-So far, we've talked about how the current task switches out, but how to get the next candidate?
-It starts from the high precedence class and checks if that class has at least one active task in hand.
+In the process of selecting the next candidate for execution, the scheduler starts from the highest priority class and checks if there is at least one active task in that class.

-- If yes, we have the task in readiness for running.
+- If there is an active task, it is ready for execution.
-- Else, advance to the next class and do it again.
+- If there are no active tasks in that class, the scheduler advances to the next class and repeats the process.

-Though we have the resident stop-class kthread, it's inactive if no migration request is received and thus won't be selected.
+The resident stop-class kthread, although present, remains inactive unless a migration request is received.
+Therefore, it is not considered for selection most of the time.
-Most of the time, they are about fair and sometimes real-time classes.
+The focus is primarily on the fair and real-time classes.
-It's notable that even though it's a highly chilled system, we still have the idle-class kthread as our last choice.
+Even in a highly optimized and efficient system, the idle-class kthread is still available as the last choice.

-Rather than continuing from the previously visited scheduling class, the procedure starts from the stop class again before the next context switch.
+It's important to note that during the next context switch, the procedure starts again from the stop class rather than continuing from the previously visited scheduling class.
+This ensures a fair and comprehensive evaluation of all available tasks before making the next selection.
-Besides task selection, each class implements quite a few functions, such as enqueue and dequeue, due to their essential design differences.
+Each scheduling class implements various functions, such as enqueue and dequeue, to cater to their unique design differences and requirements.

 <p align="center"><img src="images/process/sub-queue.png" /></p>